 I was amazed by the vibe in the coffeeshop — people chatting, the aroma of different coffee beans, and a chill down my spine — I was left breathless.

-I looked at the walls and the decorations in the shop is if I was in a museum.
+I looked at the walls and the decorations in the shop as if I was in a museum.
 I felt present.
 Although, I wish I felt present more often, I don’t.
 I walked up to the counter with my friend and placed my order.
 I don’t remember the exact order but it was some fruity tea.
 On a side note, this was my first time drinking tea.
-I think the fact I was in a new world it made me try something different.
+I think the fact that I was in a new world it prompted me to try something different.

 I was served on silver platter with a tea pot and two cups.